JoshDoody/fsn/coach/faq.md

 ### Why is Salary Negotiation Coaching worth the cost?

 There are two main benefits to Salary Negotiation Coaching.
 The first benefit is that you will know for sure that you have negotiated the best possible compensation package for your new job.
-For most of my clients, even a 2–3% increase in their job offer more than covers the cost of salary negotiation coaching, and the average result is more than a 15% improvement in first-year compensation (that’s an average 7% increase in salary, almost 60% more equity, and more than 25% improvement in a sign-on bonus).
+For most of my clients, even a 2–3% increase in their job offer more than covers the cost of salary negotiation coaching, and the average result is more than a 15% improvement in first-year compensation (that’s an average 7% increase in salary, almost 60% more equity, and more than 25% improvement in sign-on bonus).

 Of course, these results are on a scale from “no flexibility” to “way more than that”, but those are the averages.